-There was a recent question on our Facebook wall regarding how to ensure a Facebook fanpage is being seen by followers, and why some pages show up more than others.
-Also, if it’s even worthwhile to have a fanpage if it’s not being seen, and to what degree Facebook ads influence a page’s visibility.
+There was a recent question on our Facebook regarding how to ensure a Facebook fanpage is being seen by followers.
+And why some pages show up more than others, if it’s even worthwhile to have a fanpage if it’s not being seen and to what degree Facebook ads influence a page’s visibility.

 Let’s address these questions in two parts.

-Now, regarding whether or not pages with Facebook ads receive more activity than others, what’s really happening here looks something like this: Pages with extremely high fan counts have more to lose, and therefore are more likely publishing higher quality content more frequently, thereby receiving better engagement from their fans.
-Since they’re putting so many resources into their pages, they may in fact be running ad campaigns, but this is not the reason they’re performing better in Facebook search.
+Now, regarding whether or not pages with Facebook ads receive more activity than others.
+What’s happening here looks something like this.
+Pages with extremely high fan counts have more to lose.
+Therefore, these pages are more likely publishing higher quality content more frequently, thereby receiving better engagement from their fans.
+Since they’re putting so many resources into their pages, they may in fact be running ad campaigns.
+But, this is not the reason they’re performing better in Facebook search.

 Finally, let’s look at whether it’s worthwhile to put time and resources into setting up and managing a Facebook page for your business.

-Next consider the true value of social media in today’s era.
+Next, consider the true value of social media in today’s era.
 I’m convinced that the act of listening, learning and adapting is where social media is valuable.
 What resonates with people?
 What feedback can they provide?
-Where we used to rely on focus groups and research studies to extract customer insights and behavior, we’re now able to listen to needs and wants, trends and buzzwords and respond in ways that matter to the people.
+Where we used to rely on focus groups and research studies to extract customer insights and behavior, we’re now able to listen to needs and wants, trends and buzzwords.
+And we’re able to respond in ways that matter.

 If you’re on Facebook already, how do you know you’re doing it right?
-Lots of fan pages are self-serving, void of anything worthwhile or existing solely because their admins have been told they need to be interactive to stay ahead.
+Lots of fan pages are self-serving, void of anything worthwhile or exist solely because their admins have been told they need to be interactive to stay ahead.
 What’s missing on these pages is that people want self serving blather no more than they want meaningless content.
-Try asking visitors to participate or share their thoughts, and use your knowledge and expertise in what you do well to solve their problems.
+Try asking visitors to participate or share their thoughts.
+Then, use your knowledge and expertise in what you do well to solve their problems.

 I hope we’ve addressed some of your questions and you’ve enjoyed a shift in perspective.
 Regarding that final question whether or not it “makes sense” to be on Facebook as a smaller brand or business, let’s just say that with 800 million users, Facebook is now the size of the entire Internet in 2004, and at 53.5%, accounts for the majority of total time spent online.
 Probably worth a profile or two.